ControlSystemStudio/phoebus/app/alarm/Readme.md

         "actions":  [{"title": String, "details": String}]
     }

-The configuration of an alarm tree leaf, i.e. a PV, will always contain the "description", but otherwise the actual JSON format will only contain the used elements.
+The configurationData of an alarm tree leaf, i.e. a PV, will always contain the "description", but otherwise the actual JSON format will only contain the used elements.